pop-os/python-apt/doc/source/library/apt_pkg.rst

         Return the value of the field at the key *key* if available, else return *default*.

-    .. method:: has_key(key)

-        Check whether the field with named by *key* exists.

-        .. deprecated:: 0.8.0

     .. method:: keys()

         Return a list of keys in the section.